fjavierm/ceh/README.md

 Possible sources of information or techniques can be:

 * Publicly available information like social networks, newspapers or enterprise online resources like webpages.
-* Employees' social and/or professional networks.
+* Employees' social and or professional networks.
 * Social engineering.
 * Search engines.
 * WHOIS and DNS registers.